-Nearly every organization in the world today, nonprofit and otherwise, find themselves faced with the task of traversing turbulent waters created by COVID-19.
+Nearly every organization in the world today, nonprofit and otherwise, finds themselves faced with the task of traversing turbulent waters created by COVID-19.
 Workforces are abruptly moving to a virtual environment, our favorite local restaurants are pivoting towards to-go and delivery services, and even cultural institutions like Baltimore’s National Aquarium are closing their doors to the public until the spread of the virus is sufficiently flattened.

 As the largest tourist attraction in the entire state of Maryland, drawing over 1.2M annual visitors, the decision to temporarily close the aquarium to its passionate patrons was a difficult, if not necessary, call to make.
 Luckily, the National Aquarium’s progressive utilization of the Salesforce platform and forward-facing technology decisions have allowed them to remain fully functional, continuing their fundraising efforts and giving their animals the world-class care the National Aquarium is known for.